 - hyperprolactinemia (higher than normal levels of the hormone prolactin in the blood)

 Infertility may seem more common these days because more people are choosing to have children later in life.
-But because women are less fertile as they age, women in their late 30s and early 40s naturally have a harder time conceiving, even with treatment.
+But because female fertility decreases with age, women in their late 30s and early 40s naturally have a harder time conceiving, even with treatment.
 Although 25% to 50% of women dealing with infertility are found to have at least some traces of endometriosis upon examination, it is not known in some cases if this is the cause of the infertility.

 Some women suffer repeated miscarriages, which are often due to immune problems, genetic problems, hormonal problems, or occasionally, a uterus that is slightly misshapen.
 Occasionally, the man's sperm is unable to penetrate the woman's egg, but there is a treatment for this which requires in-vitro fertilization (IVF).